inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 The Helm charts for both sides of the secure tunnel, server and client, make it very convenient to install the necessary components, and you will have a tunnel in no time.

 The [Prometheus Federation](https://prometheus.io/docs/prometheus/latest/federation/) is an example to illustrate the techniques.
 However, this kind of set up is applicable in many use cases, like connecting your applications to a database running in a different cluster.
+[Read more here](https://inlets.dev/blog/2020/11/06/hybrid-cloud-with-inlets.html)

 Further resources: